-Nam ePosition
+Name ePosition

 1. Offer made or anticipated to be made

-• ele one): have been offered / have received / anticipate being offered something of beyond what is expressly authorized in the credit union's conflict of interest es.
+• le one): have been offered / have received / anticipate being offered something of beyond what is expressly authorized in the credit union's conflict of interestes.

-Nam e of individual and company making offer or anticipated to make offer:
+Name e of individual and company making offer or anticipated to make offer:

-Addr essTelephone #
+Addre essTelephone #

-City essTelephone # StateZip
+City

-Natu e of relationship with this individual/company (explain in detail):
+Natur e of relationship with this individual/company (explain in detail):

+rtatai e er relationip mar tine individual/cempany (explain in detail).

 2. Potential conflicts of interest

-Nam ential conflict of interest may exist due to my relationship with: e of individual and company
+ential conflict of interest may exist due to my relationship with: e of individual and company

+Addre ess Telephone #

-Addr StateZip
+City StateZip

-e of relationship with this individual/company (explain in detail):
+Matur e of relationship with this individual/company (explain in detail):

+Ivatui e of relationship with this individual/company (explain in detail).

-Sian Data
+Siano Data

-ACKNOWLEDGMENT OF CREDIT UNION'S CONFLICT OF INTEREST POLICIES

-I,the federal bribery laws and of this cr , hereby acknowledge my understanding of edit union's policies regarding conflicts of interest the federal bribery laws and of this credit union's policies regarding conflicts of interest and agree to abide by and adhere to these laws and policies.
-If any doubt exists in my lind regarding a situation which may be covered by these laws and policies, I will seek uidance from the credit union official designated for this purpose.
-I understand that illure to uphold this agreement could result in my dismissal and possible criminal ability.
-Signed Date I have received the above agreement a and witnessed the above signature.
-Signed Date (Credit Union Official)
+ACKNOWLEDGMENT OF CREDIT UNION'S CONFLICT OF INTEREST POLICIES the federal bribery laws and of this credit and agree to abide by and adhere to thes mind regarding a situation which may be guidance from the credit union official de , hereby acknowledge my understanding of union's policies regarding conflicts of interest se laws and policies.
+If any doubt exists in my covered by these laws and policies, I will seek esignated for this purpose.
+I understand that result in my dismissal and possible criminal Signed Date I have received the above agreement and witnessed the above signature.
+Signed(Credit Union Official) Date